BA Theatre & Performative Practices Course Code: CK112

 What Postgraduate options with the Department of Theatre will be available to me on completion of my BA Theatre and Performative Practices?

-MA in Arts and Cultural Management – in collaboration with the Cork Opera House
+MA is Arts Management and Creatve Producing – in collaboration with the Cork Opera House

 Doctor of Philosophy - Theatre and Performative Practices (PhD)